AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 // ==== Swapping Scenarios <s.m.swapping>
 //
 // ==== Simulation Loader <s.m.simulation-loader>
-// #kristoffer[About the ability to load multiple simulations, and the underlying folder-structure.
-Probably should be somewhere else?]

   // This makes it possible to rapidly test different values, by changing the values in UI, reload the scenario and immediately observe the effect. ]